Move over potatoes, these Low FODMAP Mashed Parsnips are ready to shine! Try this simple and scrumptious side dish as an alternative to the classic.

 - Place parsnip pieces in a medium saucepan and cover with water.
 Boil over medium-high heat until water has evaporated, about 15 minutes.

-- Using a fork, mash parsnips with garlic infused olive oil.
+- Using a fork (or potato masher), mash parsnips with garlic-infused olive oil.
 Season with salt and pepper.
-Garnish with optional chives.
-Serve.

 - Serve warm topped with optional minced chives.